-As of May 2009, EE has distributed scores to more than 5,000 schools in all 50 U.S. states, Canadian provinces and American schools abroad.
+As of May 2011, EE has distributed scores to more than 3,500 schools in all 50 U.S. states, Canadian provinces, and American schools abroad.

-Since 1995, over 300,000 students have been exposed to Duke Ellington's music through Essentially Ellington.
+Since 1995, over 300,000 students have been exposed to Duke Ellington's music through Essentially Ellington

+Professional Feedback: Bands are invited to submit a recording of their performance of the charts either for entry in the competition or for comments only.
+Every submission receives a thorough written assessment.
+Bands are also invited to attend EE Regional Festivals for an opportunity to perform and receive a workshop.
 Finalists and In-School Workshops: Fifteen bands are selected from competition entries to attend the annual Competition & Festival in New York City.
 To prepare, each finalist band receives an in-school workshop led by a professional musician.
 Local EE members are also invited to attend these workshops.